MicrosoftLearning/mslearn-mlops/documentation/04-trigger-workflow.md

 ## Prerequisites

-If you haven't, complete the [set-up](00-set-up.md) before you continue.
+If you haven't, complete the [previous challenge](03-github-actions.md) before you continue.

-You'll also need the GitHub Action that triggers the Azure Machine Learning job created in Challenge 2.

 ## Objectives